PPeitsch/gentleman-reviewer/README.md

 You have coding standards.
 Your team ignores them.
 Code reviews catch issues too late.

-**AI Code Review** runs on every commit, validating your staged files against your project's `AGENTS.md` (or any rules file).
+**Gentleman Guardian Angel** runs on every commit, validating your staged files against your project's `AGENTS.md` (or any rules file).
 It's like having a senior developer review every line before it hits the repo.

 ```
 ┌─────────────────┐     ┌──────────────┐     ┌─────────────────┐